DeNetPRO/Node/guides/install-denode-manager-linux.md

 ### Step 0: Download

-Choose one of the following methods to download the Desktop Node Manager:
+Choose one of the following methods to download the DeNode Manager Desktop:

 #### **Method 1: Direct Download from GitHub (Recommended)**